 Our Health Information Privacy and Security Law Compliance Services

-• Compliant Privacy Policies: We help clients develop and implement comprehensive privacy policies that comply with federal, state, and international regulations.
+• Compliant Privacy Policies: We assist clients in developing and implementing comprehensive privacy policies that comply with federal, state, and international regulations.

 • Incident Response: Our team provides guidance on developing and executing incident response plans to mitigate the impact of data breaches and ensure compliance with reporting requirements.

-• Employee Compliance Training: We offer privacy training programs to educate employees on privacy and security best practices, legal obligations, and incident response procedures.
+• Employee Compliance Training: We provide privacy training programs to educate employees on best practices for privacy and security, legal obligations, and incident response procedures.

-• Trackers, Cookies, and Pixels: Adtech, including the use of trackers, cookies, and pixels on websites offering healthcare and related services, is a particular risk vector.
+• Trackers, Cookies, and Pixels: Adtech, including the use of trackers, cookies, and pixels on websites that offer healthcare and related services, poses a particular risk vector.
 From HHS guidance concerning analytics and such tracking to litigation focused on pixels, we help clients stay compliant and avoid risk when implementing these tracking technologies.

 • Artificial Intelligence & Machine Learning Compliance: AI and machine learning are increasingly playing a role in almost every part of the healthcare spectrum.
-While the potential is great, regulators are putting an increasing focus on regulating the use of AI, especially in the context of potentially sensitive data processing, such as is often deemed to be the case in the context of AI and health.
-As AI lawyers operating at the intersection of emerging technologies and health privacy, we are uniquely suited to ensure compliance when undertaking AI in healthcare.
+While the potential is great, regulators are increasingly focusing on regulating the use of AI, especially in the context of potentially sensitive data processing, such as is often deemed to be the case in the context of AI and healthcare.
+As AI lawyers operating at the intersection of emerging technologies and healthcare privacy, we are uniquely positioned to ensure compliance when implementing AI in healthcare.

 At RICHT, we offer comprehensive legal counsel to clients navigating the complex landscape of health information privacy and security laws.
-We are focused on helping clients ensure compliance with a variety of stringent regulations governing protected health information (PHI) and other sensitive health data.
+We are focused on helping clients ensure compliance with various stringent regulations governing protected health information (PHI) and other sensitive health data.

 Learn How We Can Help You With Health Information Privacy Compliance